Definition of Completed Contract Method

 - Even if the contract is aware of the losses in any particular contract, he can set off such loss against profits from other contracts only when this loss-making contract is completed.

-- The biggest disadvantage is that if all the contracts finish off in a single year, the financials picture will be untidy & the analyst may observe huge fluctuations.
+- The biggest disadvantage is that if all the contracts finish in a single year, the financial picture will be untidy & the analyst may observe huge fluctuations.
 This shows inconsistency in the contract.

 Conclusion

-As the contract progresses, the revenues & expenses are accumulated in the balance sheet till the last day of completion of a contract.
-It is only after completion of the contract when the figures are moved from the balance sheet to the profit & loss account.
+As the contract progresses, the revenues & expenses are accumulated in the balance sheet until the last day of contract completion.
+It is only after the completion of the contract that the figures are moved from the balance sheet to the profit & loss account.
 You can observe from the above reading that the disadvantages of this method are more than the advantages.
 Thus, if you want a better picture of the contract status, the percentage completion method of accounting is upheld in all accounting standards, tax laws, etc.

 Recommended Articles